 Can the Spousal Support Amount Be Changed Later?

 The spousal support amount will not change unless the property settlement agreement allows for modifications.
 If your support amount was determined by the courts, either side may later come back to court and request a change based on a material change in circumstances.
 Further, if the recipient spouse has been living with another person in a marriage-like relationship for 1 year or more, the spouse who is paying may petition the court to terminate the agreement.

 How Do I Enforce a Support Order?

 If one spouse is ordered to pay spousal support and does not pay, you can take it to court as the receiving spouse.
-This process is called a "show cause".
+This process is called a “show cause”.
 Virginia courts have several enforcement options available to them.
-Courts may choose to order the paying spouse to pay all past due support payments and become current, order the arrears to be paid with an additional monthly amount to catch up, tack on interest to the total amount owed, order the sale of property you might own, garnishment of paychecks via an income deduction order and it can even go as far as arrest for contempt of court.
+Courts may choose to order the paying spouse to pay all past-due support payments and become current, order the arrears to be paid with an additional monthly amount to catch up, tack on interest to the total amount owed, order the sale of property you might own, garnishment of paychecks via an income deduction order and it can even go as far as to arrest for contempt of court.